-The City's Cross Connection Control Program currently has 715 industrial, commercial, institutional, residential, and governmental accounts which must be routinely re-inspected for cross connections.
+The City's Cross Connection Control Program currently has 4229 industrial, commercial, institutional, residential, and governmental accounts which must be routinely re-inspected for cross connections.
 Cross Connection Control involves checking to see whether proper backflow prevention devices are in place and testing those devices to verify proper operation.
-218 of the 283 devices in the system, which require testing, were tested.
-Six accounts received their initial inspection, a significant decline from previous years due to Covid-19 restrictions in 2021.
+230 of the 310 devices in the system, which require testing, were tested.
+Three hundred and eighty-two accounts received their initial inspection in 2022.